 - compassionate or compelling circumstances.

-At the end of the ‘formal warning’ period
+At the end of the unsatisfactory progress period

-At the progress meeting held at the end of the formal warning period your advisory committee (includes your supervisors) will assess your progress against the documented progress.
+At the progress meeting held at the end of the unsatisfactory progress period, your advisory committee will assess your progress against the requirements provided to you at the start of the period.

 - satisfactory progress